jizhang/jizhang.github.com/source/_posts/2015-05-31-spark-streaming-logging-configuration.markdown

 ## Spark on YARN

 [YARN](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/index.html) is a **resource manager** introduced by Hadoop2.
 Now we can run differenct computational frameworks on the same cluster, like MapReduce, Spark, Storm, etc. The basic unit of YARN is called container, which represents a certain amount of resource (currently memory and virtual CPU cores).
-Every container has its working directory, and all related files such as appliction command (jars) and log files are stored in this directory.
+Every container has its working directory, and all related files such as application command (jars) and log files are stored in this directory.

 When running Spark on YARN, there is a system property `spark.yarn.app.container.log.dir` indicating the container's log directory.
 We only need to replace one line of the above log4j config: